Thais brace for recession as crisis nears crunch time

 RECESSION LOOMING?

-The central bank has cut the benchmark interest rate by 25 basis points to 2.0 percent, the lowest since December 2010, and expects the economy to shrink in the first quarter.
+The central bank has cut the benchmark interest rate by 25 basis points to 2.0 percent, the lowest since December 2010 and expects the economy to shrink.
 If that trend continues for another quarter, Thailand would be in recession for the first time since early 2009.

 "There's a huge risk of technical recession in Thailand," said Gundy Cahyadi, an economist at DBS Bank in Singapore.